 The California Privacy Rights Act passed in November 2020.
 The Act was primarily created to protect sensitive personal information, such as government-issued identifiers, financial information, precise geolocation, race/ethnic origin, religious beliefs, and genetic data.

 Our limitation to “business card” data ensures no sensitive personal information is ever collected or shared.
-A B2B exemption is also in place until 2023.

 We get it!
 Data and privacy can be confusing.
 We are here to answer any and all questions you may have about our compliance with privacy regulations or how we use data.